Book Information

 -

 One of Canada's best-loved and most respected dancers, Karen Kain's rise to ballet stardom is an inspirational story of dedication and passion.
 Now a national treasure, Karen Kain brought Canadian dance to the world's stage in the 1970s.
-This is a story of artistry and ambition - the joys and the sacrifices of a prima ballerina.$9.95, PaperbackChristmas in Atlantic Canada
+This is a story of artistry and ambition - the joys and the sacrifices of a prima ballerina.$9.95, PaperbackChristmas in Quebec

-Christmas is a time for celebrating with friends & family & for sharing stories, memories, & good cheer.
-This compilation brings to life the best holiday stories from across Atlantic Canada.
-From the early days to the modern day, & from heartwarming inspirational tales to dangerous escapades, this is a collection to treasure for many years to come.
+Christmas is a time for celebrating with friends and family and for sharing stories, memories, and good cheer.
+This compilation brings to life holiday stories from across Quebec.
+From the early days to the modern day, and from heartwarming inspirational tales to dangerous escapades, this is a collection to treasure for many years to come.